chelsealuo/Interactive-Lab-Hub/Lab 1/README.md

 F) [Record the interaction](#part-f-record)

 ## The Report
-This readme.md page in your own repository should be edited to include the work you have done.
-You can delete everything but the headers and the sections between the **stars**.
-Write the answers to the questions under the starred sentences.
-Include any material that explains what you did in this lab hub folder, and link it in the readme.

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

 ## Part A. Plan
 **Describe your setting, players, activity and goals here.**

 For this lab, the idea is a outdoor thermometer device that would show a certain color according to the temperature of it's surrounding.
-The setting would be both indoor and outdoor environment, ideally with high fluctuation in terms of temperature change, and the player would be anyone who wants to monitor the change in temperature with immediate update -- this would be useful for someone who went on hiking.
-The activity would be the player would be notified by the changing color on the device, to know the updated status of the surrounding temperature.
+The setting would be in both indoor and outdoor environment, ideally with high fluctuation of temperature changes, and the player would be anyone who wants to monitor the change in temperature with immediate notice -- this would be useful for someone who went on hiking, camping, or just lives in an area with such weather.
+The activity would be that the player gets notified by the changing color on the device, to know the updated status of the surrounding temperature.
 The goal would be to notify the player as soon as possible if temperature has changed in his or her surrounding environment, this is especially important in the case of a emergency.

 **Include a picture of your storyboard here**